DingXiaoH/RepVGG/README.md

 The MegEngine version: https://github.com/megvii-model/RepVGG.

+Update (Jan 13, 2021): you can get the equivalent kernel and bias in a differentiable way at any time (get_equivalent_kernel_bias in repvgg.py).
+This may help training-based pruning or quantization.

 # Abstract

 We present a simple but powerful architecture of convolutional neural network, which has a VGG-like inference-time body composed of nothing but a stack of 3x3 convolution and ReLU, while the training-time model has a multi-branch topology.
 Such decoupling of the training-time and inference-time architecture is realized by a structural re-parameterization technique so that the model is named RepVGG.
 On ImageNet, RepVGG reaches over 80\% top-1 accuracy, which is the first time for a plain model, to the best of our knowledge.
 On NVIDIA 1080Ti GPU, RepVGG models run 83% faster than ResNet-50 or 101% faster than ResNet-101 with higher accuracy and show favorable accuracy-speed trade-off compared to the state-of-the-art models like EfficientNet and RegNet.